-This 16-piece set includes eight 16.25-ounce tumbler glasses and eight 12.25-ounce rocks glasses.
+This 16-piece set includes eight 17.75-ounce tumbler glasses and eight 15-ounce rocks glasses.
 Both sizes have a classic design, so they won't feel dated in a few years.
-In particular, we love the slightly rounded bottom.
-It gives the glass a lightweight look, though the weighted bottom provides stability.
-This lead-free set is American-made, affordable, dishwasher safe, and stunning in any setting.
+The slightly rounded bottom gives the glass a lightweight look, though it's weighted, so it provides stability.
+This lead-free set is American-made, affordable, dishwasher-safe, and fits into any setting.

 Great for larger households